 - Telegraf configurations

-InfluxDB stacks are stateful InfluxDB templates.
+Use InfluxDB stacks to manage InfluxDB templates.
 When you apply a template, InfluxDB associates resources in the template with a stack.
-Use stacks to add, update, or remove templated resources over time.
+Use stacks to add, update, or remove InfluxDB templates over time.

 Support and feedback